nth-zik/openproject-to-google-chat/README.md

-# SIMPLE OPENPROJECT TO GOOGLE CHAT BY WEBHOOK
+# SIMPLE SEND MESSAGE FROM OPENPROJECT TO GOOGLE CHAT BY WEBHOOK

 This simple project to convert data from OpenProject and push Message to Google Chat